 And I am sure some of you are thinking, “What’s so special about this?
 I’ve always been this way.”

 But that’s my point.
 What comes naturally for us are very rare gifts to find in others.
 What makes us special is the exact reason why addiction loves women like us.

 Do you know how many women are in this community?
 Over 17,000.
 And do you know how many of us are successful women?
 We are working mothers, lobbyists, lawyers, nurses, marketing directors, triathletes, entrepreneurs, and teachers.
 The list goes on and on.

 We are not stupid like this disease tries to make us feel.
 We are very capable, smart women who can manage a whole lot more than just ourselves.

-So next time this disease tries to get you to believe the ridiculous lies that you’re unloveable, you’re not worthy of someone’s time and attention, that if YOU changed they would get sober… just remember my loving and thoughtful manager – that you are a woman who knows better.
+So next time this disease tries to get you to believe the ridiculous lies that you’re unloveable, you’re not worthy of someone’s time and attention, or that if you changed they would get sober… just remember, my loving and thoughtful manager – that you are a woman who knows better.